1 in 3 fears immigrants influence US elections: AP-NORC poll

 While Republicans worry more than Democrats about immigration, the most intense anxiety was among people with the greatest tendency for conspiratorial thinking.
 That’s defined as those most likely to agree with a series of statements, like much of people’s lives is “being controlled by plots hatched in secret places” and “big events like wars, recessions, and the outcomes of elections are controlled by small groups of people who are working in secret against the rest of us.”

-In all, 17% of Americans believe both that native-born Americans are losing influence because of the growing population of immigrants and that a group of people in the U.S. is trying to replace native-born Americans with immigrants who agree with their political views.
+In all, 17% in the poll believe both that native-born Americans are losing influence because of the growing population of immigrants and that a group of people in the country is trying to replace native-born Americans with immigrants who agree with their political views.
 That number rises to 42% among the quarter of Americans most likely to embrace other conspiracy theories.

 “I feel like if we are flooded with immigrants coming illegally, it can dilute our culture,” Hoxeng said.